Zaire ebolavirus: Ebola virus disease

 Zaire ebolavirus is one of the four ebolaviruses known to cause disease in humans.
 It has the highest case-fatality rate of these ebolaviruses, averaging 83 percent since the first outbreaks in 1976, although a fatality rate of up to 90 percent was recorded in one outbreak in the Republic of the Congo between December 2002 and April 2003.
 There have also been more outbreaks of Zaire ebolavirus than of any other ebolavirus.
 The first outbreak occurred on 26 August 1976 in Yambuku.
 The first recorded case was Mabalo Lokela, a 44‑year-old schoolteacher.
 The symptoms resembled malaria, and subsequent patients received quinine.
 Transmission has been attributed to reuse of unsterilized needles and close personal contact, body fluids and places where the person has touched.
 During the 1976 Ebola outbreak in Zaire, Ngoy Mushola travelled from Bumba to Yambuku, where he recorded the first clinical description of the disease in his daily log:

 The illness is characterized with a high temperature of about 39°C, hematemesis, diarrhea with blood, retrosternal abdominal pain, prostration with "heavy" articulations, and rapid evolution death after a mean of three days.

-Since the first recorded clinical description of the disease during 1976 in Zaire, the recent Ebola outbreak that started in March 2014, in addition, reached epidemic proportions and has killed more than 8000 people as of January 2015.
+The Ebola outbreak that began in March 2014 reached epidemic proportions and killed more than 11,000 people.
 This outbreak was centered in West Africa, an area that had not previously been affected by the disease.
 The toll was particularly grave in three countries: Guinea, Liberia, and Sierra Leone.
 A few cases were also reported in countries outside of West Africa, all related to international travelers who were exposed in the most affected regions and later showed symptoms of Ebola fever after reaching their destinations.

 The severity of the disease in humans varies widely, from rapid fatality to mild illness or even asymptomatic response.
 Studies of outbreaks in the late twentieth century failed to find a correlation between the disease severity and the genetic nature of the virus.
 Hence the variability in the severity of illness was suspected to correlate with genetic differences in the victims.
 This has been difficult to study in animal models that respond to the virus with hemorrhagic fever in a similar manner as humans, because typical mouse models do not so respond, and the required large numbers of appropriate test subjects are not easily available.
 In late October 2014, a publication reported a study of the response to a mouse-adapted strain of Zaire ebolavirus presented by a genetically diverse population of mice that was bred to have a range of responses to the virus that includes fatality from hemorrhagic fever.